rahiltariq07/Secure-MVC-Identity/README.md

 ![Add](images/net10.png)
 6. A folder named **Areas** will be created in your project.
 ![Areas](images/net11.png)

+👉 **Why Scaffold Identity?** Scaffolding generates all necessary authentication views and logic, allowing us to customize them according to our needs.

 ## 4. Customize Identity with Additional User Fields